design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/03_modify.md

     If open, polylines are changed to closed; if already closed, nothing happens.

-## PushAttribs
-* **Description:** Pushes existing attribute values onto other entities.
-Attribute values can be promoted up the hierarchy, demoted down the hierarchy, or transferred across the hierarchy.
-~
-In certain cases, when attributes are pushed, they may be aggregated.
-For example, if you are pushing attributes from vertices to polygons, then there will be multiple vertex attributes that can be combined in different ways.
-The 'method' specifies how the attributes should be aggregated.
-Note that if no aggregation is required then the aggregation method is ignored.
-~
-The aggregation methods consist of numerical functions such as average, median, sum, max, and min.
-These will only work if the attribute values are numbers or lists of numbers.
-If the attribute values are string, then the numerical functions are ignored.
-~
-If the attribute values are lists of numbers, then these aggregation methods work on the individual items in the list.
-For example, lets say you have an attribute consisting of normal vectors on vertices.
-If you push these attributes down to the positions, then aggregation may be required, since multiple vertices can share the same position.
-In this case, if you choose the `average` aggregation method, then resulting vectors on the positions will be the average of vertex vectors.
-* **Parameters:**
-  * *entities:* The entities that currently contain the attribute values.
-  * *attrib_name:* The name of the attribute to be promoted, demoted, or transferred.
-  * *to_level:* Enum; The level to which to promote, demote, or transfer the attribute values.
-  * *method:* Enum; The method to use when attribute values need to be aggregated.
-* **Returns:** void
-* **Examples:**
-  * promote1 = modify.PushAttribs([pgon1, pgon2], 'area', collections, sum)
-    For the two polygons (pgon1 and pgon2), it gets the attribute values from the attribute called `area`, and pushes them up to the collection level.
-The `sum` method specifies that the two areas should be added up.
-Note that in order to create an attribute at the collection level, the two polygons should be part of a collection.
-If they are not part of the collection, then no attribute values will be push.

 ## Delete
 * **Description:** Deletes geometric entities: positions, points, polylines, polygons, and collections.
 When deleting positions, any topology that requires those positions will also be deleted.